Skip to content

 Technical analysis reads price and volume to judge momentum and timing.
 It complements the fundamentals above — it does not replace them.
 Here is what CX's chart says today, with each tool explained.

 Trend — moving averages.
 A moving average is the average closing price over a window, which smooths out daily noise.
-CX trades near $12.32, around its 50-day average ($12.61) and 200-day average ($11.44).
-Price tangled in its moving averages means there is no clear trend — the stock is ranging.
+CX trades near $10.72, below its 50-day average ($12.61) and 200-day average ($11.44).
+Price below both averages is a downtrend — momentum is against buyers for now.

 Momentum — RSI.
 The Relative Strength Index runs 0–100 and measures how strong recent gains are versus losses.
 Above 70 is "overbought", below 30 "oversold".
 At 36 it is in neutral territory — neither stretched nor washed out.